-Building a new brand, whether you’re starting from scratch or simply revamping your existing brand, is a big deal.
+Transforming your brand, whether you’re building a brand from scratch or simply revamping your existing brand, is a big deal.
 Your brand touches every part of your business, and it can even affect how you work.
 And branding (or rebranding) can cost a lot in both cash and resources.
-So obviously, it’s important to get it right.
+So obviously, it’s important to get it right the first time.

 That means your brand can’t just be built on what feels right to you, or on a guess of what your prospective customers want.
 You have to know what’s actually going to be demanded of your brand once you start putting yourself out there.
 You need to research.